Bat In Your Home? 24/7 Emergency Service Available

 We provide a free on-site inspection before quoting any work.
 Pricing depends on the size of the colony, number of entry points, and scope of exclusion and cleanup needed.
 We give upfront written estimates with no hidden fees.

-No. New York DEC regulations prohibit bat exclusion from June through August when flightless pups may be present.
-We can inspect and plan during this window, but eviction devices go up before or after the restricted period.
+No. Both Federal and Local regulations prohibit bat exclusion from late May through August when flightless pups may be present.
+We can inspect and plan during this window, and begin preliminary sealing work.
+However, eviction devices must go up either before or after the restricted period.

 Call us immediately at (914) 315-7033.
 Close the door to the room and stuff a towel under it.
 Do not open windows or doors to let it out.
 The Department of Health recommends the bat be captured for rabies testing, especially if anyone was asleep in the room.